http://informatics.njit.edu/

 Prerequisite: IT 201.
 Educational Media Design employs the instructional principles of constructivist pedagogy as the process used to develop a solution to develope courseware for K-12 audience.
 The course builds on the participatory design model of software engineering in order to develop integrated learning environments that support visual and verbal literacy; enables student to be able to plan, organize, and systematically develop instructional materials.
 This course implements instructional design theory and pedagogy in order to create an actual application for a computer-based environment.
 Same as STS 318.

-Prerequisites: IT 201.
+Prerequisites: IT 201 or IT 266 or IT 286.
 This course concentrates on game development in cross-reality (XR).
 Specifically, the course looks at various user interface recommendations for virtual and augmented space including navigation, selection, and manipulation techniques.
 The course reviews current industry standards, design practices, evaluation approaches, and various types of documentation.
 By the end of the course, students will design, build, and evaluate a project they can use in their portfolio.

 IT 400.
 Information Technology and the Law.
 3 credits, 3 contact hours (3;0;0).